perazz/fortran-regex/README.md

    result = REGEX(string, pattern, length)
 ```

+- If the pattern command is invalid, `result = -1`.
-If no substrings with the given patterns are found, or the pattern is invalid, `result = 0`.
-Otherwise, if the pattern was found `result > 0` equal to the leftmost location inside the string where the pattern can be found.
+- If no substrings with the given pattern are found, with a valid pattern `result = 0`.
+This is also returned if the string has zero length, and that is an acceptable answer for the input pattern.
+- Otherwise, if the pattern was found `result > 0` equal to the leftmost location inside the string where the pattern can be found. `length` returns the number of consecutive characters that match this pattern

 ### Object-oriented interface